 Walkers could fill water bottles at a fonte in Casais — public fountains such as this one usually indicate when the water isn’t potable.
 For more info about hydration on Caminos see Camino Resources: Planning a Walk, Part 2.

-8:00 a.m. through Soianda, one of the small towns on Day 1 to Cortica.
+8:00 a.m. through Soianda, one of the small towns walked through in the early morning

 Tile design on a casa — a common decoration found on homes & public buildings

-The walk to Cortica encompassed dirt roads and some road walking.
-I took an alternative path through Areias, which added almost two miles but included scenic stretches away from paved roads.
+At one point, I took an alternative trail through Areias, which added almost two miles but included scenic stretches away from paved roads that are harder on the feet.

 Succulent catching rays